dbrizard/elwaspatid/docs/_build/html/_sources/auto_examples/plot_3_deSaintVenant.rst.txt

     import numpy as np
-    from elwaspatid import WP2, Barhete
+    from elwaspatid import WP2, BarSet
     import matplotlib.pyplot as plt